-Tinashe Makoni is a banking and finance lawyer based in London.
+Tinashe is a senior banking and finance lawyer based in London.

 Tinashe focuses on cross-border finance in Africa.
 He advises local and international banks, development finance institutions and private equity funds in relation to their pan-African transactions.
 He has acted for Absa/Barclays, PIC, RMB, Standard Chartered Bank and Standard Bank.
 He has also acted for various development finance institutions including IFC, AfDB, DBSA and IDC.